 If you receive the higher mobility rate for Disability Living Allowance (DLA) or Personal Independence Payment (PIP), the Motability scheme can help with the cost of driving lessons and the lease of a new car, scooter or powered wheelchair.

-You may be able to get free or discounted bus travel from your local authority.
-Check with your local authority if you’re eligible.
 You will normally be eligible if you claim Personal Independence Payment (PIP) or Disability Living Allowance (DLA).

 If your local authority will not give you discounted travel, local charities may be able to give advice.